May 19, 2022

 How to Remove a Directory in Linux

-First, you need to know the directory name to delete it.
+Before you remove a directory, you need to know the name of it.
 To discover files and directories, use the ls command, and to know the current directory you are in, use the pwd command.

 The options you use together with these commands are also important to determine how they work.
-As a summary, here’s a table with combinations of commands and options you can use to remove a file in Linux:
+Here’s a quick recap of rm command options:

 |Command and Option||Description|